Torbay, Newfoundland and Labrador: Economy

 The town of Torbay is a bedroom community, with most of the workforce commuting to the nearby cities of St. John's and Mount Pearl.
 No public transport links St. John's to its northern suburbs and exurbs, and all such commutes are done by car only.
-The town's economy is driven mostly by service industries that serve the residents such as a grocery store, convenience stores, doctors offices, hair salons, real-estate offices and restaurants among others.
+The town's economy is driven mostly by service industries that serve the residents such as grocery stores, convenience stores, doctors offices, hair salons, real-estate offices and restaurants among others.

 With population growth in the town in recent years the housing market has become a significant part of the local economy.
 Torbay has become the most expensive housing market in the province with average home prices surpassing $375,000.
 Between 2009 and 2010 the town also saw the largest appreciation in housing prices in the St. John's CMA, with housing prices rising 32%.

 Transportation

 Air

 The town is serviced by St. John's International Airport, which was formally the Torbay Airport.
 Airlines include Air Canada, Air Canada Express, Air Labrador, Air Saint-Pierre, Air Transat, Porter Airlines, Provincial Airlines, Sunwing Airlines, WestJet and WestJet Encore.
 The airport offers services across Canada and the United Kingdom and Ireland, to the United States, Saint-Pierre and the Caribbean.